srvanderplas/unl-stat850-book/14-HPC.Rmd

 The material for this week will be provided in a lecture given by the [Holland Computing Center](https://hcc.unl.edu/hcc).

+## Module Objectives  {- #module14-objectives}

+-  Use HPC resources on campus to execute code for  problems that are not suited to individual PCs

+## Resources  {- .learn-more}

 Here, I'm going to list off a few of the useful resources at the Holland Computing Center.

 - [An introduction to High Performance Computing](https://hcc.unl.edu/docs/intro/)